Last Modified: 31 Aug 2016

 Trip code: HNAA-B

-Hike one of the most naturally beautiful and remote regions on the planet on this active adventure.
-Through rocky terrain, lush forests and fields of wildflowers, as you spend each day walking through the wonder of nature under the shadow of snowy peaks.
-Stop and rest at rural villages inhabited by locals who lead a simple, traditional life as you reach a prime vantage point offering panoramic views of the awesome Annapurna region - a true highlight of an unforgettable journey.
+Travel to Nepal and hike through the Annapurnas, one of the most naturally beautiful and remote regions on the planet, on this Active adventure.
+Through rocky terrain, lush forests and fields of wildflowers, and under the shadow of snowy peaks, spend each day walking through the wonder of nature.
+Stop and rest at rural villages inhabited by locals who lead a simple, traditional life.
+Reach a prime vantage point which offers panoramic views of the awesome Annapurna region - a true highlight of an unforgettable journey.

 Table of Contents